Lucas Akins: Mansfield Town

 Akins joined League Two club Mansfield Town on a two-and-a-half-year contract on 20 January 2022 for an undisclosed fee, reuniting with manager Nigel Clough, who had previously managed him at Burton.
 He made his debut two days later in a 3–1 away victory at Barrow and scored his first goal in a 2–0 victory over Crawley Town on 23 April 2022.
 He made 22 appearances during the remainder of that season, including three play-off matches as Mansfield were defeated 3–0 by Port Vale at Wembley Stadium in the final on 28 May 2022.
 Akins scored nine goals in 44 appearances during the 2022–23 season, and 14 goals in 49 appearances in the 2023–24 season as Mansfield earned automatic promotion, finishing third in League Two.
 He signed a new one-year contract on 6 June 2024 and made 39 appearances, scoring four goals, as Mansfield finished 17th in League One.

+After serving six months of his 14-month sentence, Akins returned to Mansfield in October 2025, with Clough stating that he was being reintegrated into the squad and would be given time to return to playing, while acknowledging that he would remain conscious of the impact of the incident on the victim's family.
+He returned to competitive football later that month, making 34 appearances and scoring 10 goals during the 2025–26 season.
+He signed a contract extension on 19 May 2026.